-Bitcoin mining and crypto mining still remains a popular way for investors to earn crypto.
+Bitcoin mining and crypto mining is a popular way for investors to earn crypto.
 But if you’re mining - especially at scale as many miners now are - you’ll need to pay tax on crypto mining activities.
-We’re looking everything you need to know about crypto mining tax in this guide, including what crypto mining is, how the tax office sees it, whether you’ll pay Income Tax or Capital Gains Tax and how various countries around the world tax crypto mining.
-Let’s jump in.
+We’re looking everything you need to know about cryptocurrency mining tax in this guide, including what crypto mining is, how the tax office sees it, whether you’ll pay Income Tax or Capital Gains Tax (or both!) and how various countries around the world tax crypto mining. ⛏️

 Bitcoin mining or crypto mining is what makes the blockchains that host Bitcoin and some other cryptocurrencies work.
 It’s how new Bitcoins are created and it’s how transactions on the network are processed and confirmed.
 It’s a critical part of the blockchain infrastructure as it maintains and develops the blockchain ledger.